Mjjamy/Grocery-Sales-Dashboard/README.md

 - Treated outliers in sales and rating columns.

-- Formatted column headers for clarity and uniformity.
+- Formatted column headers for clarity.

 ### Exploratory Data Analysis